 The Trevi Fountain is always fun to visit for a picture.
 On my first visit, I tossed a coin over my shoulder.
 Sure enough, according to tradition, I was back two years later.

-Considered the best art gallery in Rome, the Museu e Galleria Borghese collection has some of the most remarkable artwork in the world, including works by Caravaggio, Botticelli and Raphael, as well as sculptures by Gian Lorenzo Bernini.
-It is divided into two sections: The top floor houses the picture gallery, and the ground floor is home to sculptures, mosaics, and frescoes.Address: Piazzale del Museo Borghese 5
+Considered the best art gallery in Rome, the Borghese Gallery and Museum collection has some of the most remarkable artwork in the world, including works by Caravaggio, Botticelli and Raphael, as well as sculptures by Gian Lorenzo Bernini.
+It is divided into two sections: the top floor houses the picture gallery, and the ground floor is home to sculptures, mosaics, and frescoes.Address: Piazzale del Museo Borghese 5, 00197 Rome

 Public transportation is very inexpensive and a great way to experience the city as a local.
 If the summer sun is scorching and you don't want to spend time transferring buses to reach a destination, taxis in Rome are a useful and reasonable method of transportation.